 Delayed Onset PTSD

-Delayed onset PTSD is often the result of going through similar traumas as to what a veteran experienced during service.
-It is often described as PTSD that is triggered by a trauma index that mocks the trauma experienced during service.
+Delayed onset PTSD often occurs when a veteran experiences similar traumas as to what they experienced during service.
+To put it in other words, the condition is often described as PTSD that is triggered by a trauma index that mocks the trauma experienced during service.

 To understand this concept better, let’s take a look at some examples:

-- You celebrated the Fourth of July every year secluded at your favorite campground in the mountains without any problems, but this year chose to go to the beach.
-Hearing fireworks at the beach could easily bring you back to feeling as though you are experiencing gunfire back in the hot deserts of Kuwait.
-Now cars backfiring, fire alarms, and other loud noises bring about a panic attack although they never had before.
+- You celebrated the Fourth of July every year secluded at your favorite campground in the mountains without any problems, but this year you chose to go to the beach.
+Hearing fireworks at the beach could easily bring you back to feeling as though you were experiencing gunfire back in the hot deserts of Kuwait as a combat veteran.
+Now, cars backfiring, fire alarms, and other loud noises trigger a panic attack, even if they never have before.

 - You went out to eat at a Chinese Restaurant for your granddaughter’s birthday.
-After hearing the waiter’s accent, you experienced panic and felt as though you had been transported back to walking the streets of Vietnam.
-Now the mention of Chinese food induces panic and fear, although you never had this problem ordering take out.
+After hearing the waiter’s accent, you experienced panic and felt as though you had been transported back to the streets of Vietnam.
+You may have experienced flashbacks.
+Now the mention of Chinese food induces panic and fear, although you never had this problem ordering take out before.

 - You were watching the news and saw that there was recently a hostage situation overseas.
-Your heart starts racing, you break a sweat, and you begin having nightmares every night about when someone in your deployment had been held captive and later killed.
+You start experiencing stress reactions.
+Your heart starts racing, you break into a sweat, and you begin having nightmares every night about an incident when someone in your deployment had been held captive and later killed.
 The feelings of guilt set in, and you relive the moment every night after that viewing that newscast.

 There is no limit as to what may trigger a delayed onset of PTSD.
-Any experience can trigger a “fight or flight” response, especially if a similar situation had triggered that panic previously.
-Every case is different and every trauma is different, but that does not make your experience any less real than someone else’s.
+Your PTSD symptoms may appear at any time.
+Any life stressor or trauma-related experience can trigger a “fight or flight” response, especially if a similar situation had triggered that panic previously.
+Every case is different, and every trauma is different, but that does not make your experience any less real than someone else’s.

 We are sorry that this post was not as useful for you!